henrysky/astroNN/README.rst

 Currently astroNN is a python package being developed by the main author to facilitate his undergraduate research project on deep learning application in stellar and galactic astronomy using SDSS APOGEE and Gaia satellite data.

-For learning purpose, astroNN includes a deep learning toy dataset for astronomer - Galaxy10.
+For learning purpose, astroNN includes a deep learning toy dataset for astronomer - `Galaxy10 Dataset`_.

 `astroNN Documentation`_

 `Quick Start guide`_

-`Galaxy10 dataset`_ AND `Galaxy10 Tutorial Notebook`_

 `Uncertainty analysis with Dropout Variational Inference Neural Nets`_